disco0/godot-crusmake/README.md

 ![actions-context-menu](./media/README-context-menu.png)

-Package building steps and errors will be displayed in a popup window as well as Godot stdout:
+Package building steps and errors will be displayed in a popup window and stdout:

 ![build-output](./media/README-build-output.png)